-PARTICIPATION AND GROWTH: Note that attendance alone does not constitute participation.
+PARTICIPATION AND GROWTH (20%): Note that attendance alone does not constitute participation.
 As mentioned above, participation is vital in this class.
-This is an interactive environment and students must not only attend, but must also actively contribute to each class, as well as completing daily projects and presentations along the way.
+This is an interactive environment and students must not only attend, but must also actively contribute to each class.
+Furthermore, the completion of miscellaneous homework assignments will also be considered part of your participation grade.
+There may be quite a few of these short assignments and they are all important in the development of your skills as an actor.
 Further, as also mentioned above, each student is required to attend one of the University Playhouse's season productions this semester and submit an official program (which has been signed by the show's house manager) as evidence of attendance/successful audience member participation.